jiangcat/cjLightBox/README.md

 * setGalleryData(data) - To set data of the gallery.
 The method should be set when the box is not, and BEFORE showing.
   1. data - (object)
    data - (object) Data of the gallery, structured as below:

-	{
+	var albumdata = {
+		// Can be empty string.
-		title : 'Name of the album',	// Can be empty string. pdir : 'path/to/photo/files',	// Where the files are stored. plist : [						// List of photos in an array to be displayed.
+		title : 'Name of the album',
+		// Where the files are stored.
+		pdir : 'path/to/photo/files',
+		// List of photos in an array to be displayed.
-										// List items can be either type of array or string.
+		// List items can be either type of array or string. plist : [
-			['1.jpg', 'My Dog'],		// Array containing file name and the title of photo.
+			// Array containing file name and the title of photo.
+			['1.jpg', 'My Dog'],
-			'2.jpg'						// String of a file, the title will be auto replaced with the album name.
+			// String of a file, the title will be auto replaced with the album name.
+			'2.jpg'
 		]
 	}